nanovms/ops-documentation/configuration.md

 ```

 #### ProjectID {#cloudconfig.projectid}
-Project ID in case of Google Cloud Platform provider.
+Project ID is used in some cloud providers to identify a workspace.

 ```json
 {
     "CloudConfig": {